jackmiller1986/TurtlePulseCore/README.md

 # Initial startup guide
 Please refer to the [Initial Startup Guide](Initial_Startup.md) after completing the assembly of your BoxTurtle for next steps.

+# Optional Accesories
+Some optional printed accesories for your BoxTurtle build can be found on the [AFC-Accessories](https://github.com/ArmoredTurtle/AFC-Accessories) repository.

 # BoxTurtle sourcing/vendors
 While BoxTurtle can be mostly self-sourced, some vendors offer partial or full BoxTurtle kits.
 These vendors also have dedicated channels on the Armored Turtle Discord.